 In the late 18th century, Maria Carolina of Austria, the Queen of Napoli and wife of Ferdinand I, sent Neapolitan chefs to her sister Marie Antoinette in Paris to learn the techniques of French cooking.
 As a result, many dishes that today are considered fundamental to Neapolitan cuisine have their origins in France.
 Babà is one of these dishes, which in Napoli took its characteristic shape and brought to perfection: it is soft, light, perfectly moist with a light brownish crust on the outside and can satisfy the most discerning palate with its strong and intense taste.

-The latest years, a new version emerged that you can eat with a fork while watching the shops in Via Toledo.
-They put a sliced baba, or several tiny ones in a tall plastic glass and filled it with gelato, whipped cream or fruit.
-It is a new madness that shows the creativity of the Neapolitan cuisine.
+The latest years, a new version emerged that you can eat either at a cafe or on the go while window shopping in Via Toledo: layers of sliced baba and cream in a tall glass.
+Fruit or whatever else you desire give the final touch in this new madness that shows the creativity of the Neapolitan cuisine.

 Sfogliatella.
 The only other dessert that can rival babà in popularity is Sfogliatella, which can be eaten at any time: breakfast, coffee after lunch and for a snack.
 In Neapolitan cuisine, there are two kinds of the pastry: "sfogliatella riccia" ("curly") which is a clam shaped pastry made of flaky dough and "sfogliatella frolla," a less labor-intensive pastry that uses a shortcrust dough and does not form the riccia’s characteristic layers (it has a smooth exterior).